pfalcon/ScratchABlock/docs/PseudoC-spec.md

   on a register `$r0`.
 * For narrowing or widening values, where this usage has normal C semantics, e.g. `$r32 = (i16)$r32`, assuming `$r32` is 32-bit, will
-  truncate it to 16 bits, then sign-extend the value to full 32 bits.
+  truncate it to 16 bits, then sign-extend the value to the full 32 bits.

 ### Symbolic addresses